conjurinc/api-node/examples/members-and-pubkeys/README.md

-Simple example which show how to:
+Simple example which shows how to:

-1. Read ~/.conjurrc settings file
+1. Load and parse a `~/.conjurrc` configuration
-2. Extract login and api key from ~/.netrc file
+2. Extract login and api key from `~/.netrc`
-3. Connect to Conjur appliance and request auth token
+3. Connect to Conjur and authenticate, exchanging the API key for a bearer token
-4. List a group members (change a group name at line 19)
+4. Call the API to list the members of a group
-5. Distinguish users from other resources (which group members may be)
+5. Distinguish users from other types of group members (such as other groups)
-6. Receive pubkeys for each user
+6. Enumerate the public keys for each user in the group